api3dao/contracts/docs/README.md

 This could not have gone on with the wave of L2s coming, and one response to this was "pull oracles".
 Based on the presumption that data feed integrations are inherently impossible to do at scale, a lighter product was invented.
-The lightness comes at a cost that we will not elaborate here, but in short, the resulting product ended up not being a viable alternative to traditional data feeds in many use-cases.
+The lightness comes at a cost that we will not elaborate on here, but in short, the resulting product ended up not being a viable alternative to traditional data feeds in many use-cases.

 Api3 took a step back here and asked:
 "Are traditional data feeds actually obsolete, or can they be served in a way that meets the demands of the modern Ethereum landscape?"